aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 When you are about to commit your changes locally, review each file one by one, then out of each file, stage the parts that fit together in one commit.
 When you have a lot of changes locally, chances are you can create more than one commit out of them.

+Again, "separation of concerns" is not just about the code and services and classes (and MRs).
+Your commits should be separated in their concerns too.

-Also, try to describe what you did in a commit in 1 concise line.
+Try to describe what you did in a commit in 1 concise line.
 If you can't, then it probably means something should be separated into another commit.
 The same is true about the MR title.
 If you can't describe in 1 concise line what you did in your MR, most probably it is a sign that some part of it could be separated into another task/MR.

 ## 📋 Write a description for the MR {#description-for-the-mr}